petterssonb/portfolio-project/README.md

  4. Lambda trigger DynamoDB contents

- 5. The processed data is sent to Grafana for visualization in near real-time.
+ 5. The processed data is sent to Amplify for visualization in near real-time.

 ## Future Improvements

  - Add support for more sensors and data types.
  - Incorporate AWS Machine Learning services for predictive analytics.
  - Improve fault tolerance and redundancy using AWS IoT SiteWise or similar services.
+ - UI for the gateway part.

 ## License